 \subsection{One-tailed and two-tailed criteria}

-We mentioned that a criterion consists of a test statistics $t$ and a threshold $t_0$.
+We mentioned that a criterion consists of a test statistic $t$ and a threshold $t_0$.
 The use of this threshold can be different.
 Moreover, the threshold can consist of two numbers, $t_1$ and $t_2$.
-For example, the null hypothesis can be rejected if the test statistics is larger than $t_1$ or smaller than $t_2$ (two-tailed test) or if $t>t_0$ (one-tailed test).
-The choice of the criterion type depends on the alternative hypothesis, since we want to increase the power again the chosen alternative.
+For example, the null hypothesis can be rejected if the test statistic is larger than $t_1$ or smaller than $t_2$ (two-tailed test) or if $t>t_0$ (one-tailed test).
+The choice of the criterion type depends on the alternative hypothesis, since we want to increase the power against the chosen alternative.

-If we want to detect both cases, when the contribution of a frequency either larger or smaller than that for a pure noise, then we choose two-tailed test.
-If we want to detect only excess of the frequency contribution, we choose one-tailed test.
+If we want to detect both cases, when the contribution of a frequency is either larger or smaller than that for pure noise, then we choose a two-tailed test.
+If we want to detect only the excess of the frequency contribution, we choose a one-tailed test.
 This approach can be expressed in terms of prediction intervals.
-If we are interested to find the frequency with contribution larger than that of noise, then the prediction interval has the form $[0,t_0]$ (in the general case, $[-\infty,t_0]$; however, in our case the test statistics is non-negative).
-In the two-tailed case, the prediction interval is $[t_1,t_2]$ as usual.
+If we are interested to find the frequency with contribution larger than that of noise, then the one-sided prediction interval has the form $[0,t_0]$ (in the general case, $[-\infty,t_0]$; however, in our case the test statistic is non-negative).
+In the two-tailed case, the two-sided prediction interval is $[t_1,t_2]$.